Throughout his mixed martial arts career, Tatsumitsu “The Sweeper” Wada has proved he does not know the meaning of the word ‘quit.’

 “After that, I went to the nationals, and I lost the first fight there.
 But, fortunately, because of what I showed during the fight, I was able to go pro.”

-“The Sweeper” quickly found out that life in the professional ranks is not easy when he started out in 2008.
+When he went pro in 2008, “The Sweeper” quickly found out that life in the professional ranks would not be easy.

 He competed mostly in the DEEP organization, but because it did not have his natural flyweight division, his first 18 bouts were up at bantamweight.
 What’s more, his first five opponents had a combined record of 33-13-9.